 Should You Bank With FNBO Direct?

 FNBO Direct might have a limited product roster, but it excels at what it does.
 Both the checking and savings accounts are fee-free and high-yield, but the checking account doesn’t quite crack the annual GOBankingRates Best Checking Accounts of 2019 list.
 Although there are no branches you can visit, the bank’s interface allows comprehensive account management via its website and mobile app.
-For anyone comfortable with an online bank and is looking for basic account types, FNBO Direct can be a solid option.
+For anyone comfortable with an online bank and is looking for basic account types, FNBO Direct can be a solid option to open an account with today.

 - Fee-free, high-yield checking and savings accounts